 Beyond battery storage and motor power, there are various ways to combine the power from the electric motor and the engine.
 The two main configurations are parallel and series.
 Some PHEVs use transmissions that allow them to operate in either parallel or series configurations, switching between the two based on the drive profile—this is called "blended mode" or "mixed mode."

 Parallel hybrid operation connects the engine and the electric motor to the wheels through mechanical coupling.
 Both the electric motor and the engine can drive the wheels directly.

 Series plug-in hybrids use only the electric motor to drive the wheels.
 The internal combustion engine is used to generate electricity for the motor.
+Vehicles of this type are often referred to as extended-range electric vehicles (EREVs).
 General Motors (GM) uses a slightly modified version of this design in the Chevy Volt.
-GM refers to this design as an extended range electric vehicle (EREV).
 The electric motor drives the wheels almost all of the time, but the vehicle can switch to work like a parallel hybrid at highway speeds when the battery is depleted.